Deploying portfolio website using Pelican and Github Pages, Under 10 minutes.

 Create a sample article and generate site

 We cannot run Pelican until we have created some content.
-Use your preferred text editor to create an article with the following content.
+Create an example article as shown below in Markdown format and save it in content/keyboard-review.md.

 1